 CVE-2025-15234: Heap-based Buffer Overflow in Tenda M3

 A weakness has been identified in Tenda M3 1.0.0.13(4903).
 Impacted is the function formSetRemoteInternetLanInfo of the file /goform/setInternetLanInfo.
 This manipulation of the argument portIp/portMask/portGateWay/portDns/portSecDns causes heap-based buffer overflow.
 It is possible to initiate the attack remotely.
-The exploit has been made available to the public and could be exploited.
+The exploit has been made available to the public and could be used for attacks.

 AI Analysis